TRUSTED BY OVER 82,000 GROWING BUMPS

 If you experience any of the following, seek medical advice promptly:

-Signs of nutritional deficiencies such as extreme fatigue, pale skin, or unusual cravings.
+• Signs of nutritional deficiencies include extreme fatigue, pale skin, or unusual cravings.

 Supporting Your Nutrition Journey